 Twilio is a cloud communications platform as a service company that aims to democratize communications channels like voice, text, chat, video, and email by virtualizing the world’s communications infrastructure through APIs that are simple enough for any developer to use, yet robust enough to power the world’s most demanding applications.

-In 2021 Twilio contributed USD 10 million to the COVAX AMC to support Gavi’s response to the COVID-19 pandemic.
+In 2021 Twilio contributed US$ 10 million to the COVAX AMC to support Gavi’s response to the COVID-19 pandemic.
 In 2022, Twilio also made a Digital Innovation Grant to Gavi INFUSE PaceSetter, ZMQ to support the digitisation of their ground-breaking community-driven approach to improving vaccine confidence across India.

 Proceeds are funds made available to Gavi from donor contributions and commitments, either through cash payments made to Gavi, through frontloading via the capital markets of a future donor commitment to IFFIm, or through AMC funds released to Gavi via the World Bank.
 IFFIm proceeds are allocated over five-year periods coinciding with Gavi’s strategic periods.
 Proceeds for the current and future strategic periods are indicative until the end of each period and could be revised following changes in market conditions (interest rates or foreign exchange rates), the signing of new pledge(s) and/or changes in IFFIm’s disbursement profile.